The Scholarship System

 Some students who are torn about their college decision turn to an approach called “double deposits” to help them gain more time to choose, hedge their bets when they are wait-listed, or to get extra time to negotiate financial aid.

-But, are double deposits the right approach when there are conflicted about their college decision?
-Here’s what you need to know.
+But, are double deposits the right approach when they are conflicted about their college decision?
+Here’s what you need to know about committing to more than one college.

 Double deposits involve a student putting down a deposit at two different schools.
 While your child obviously can’t attend classes at both, it is an approach that can buy a student time when they are struggling with their college decision.